Rahulhimself/CNNClassification/README.md

 ## This is the End to End implementation of Cat and Dog classification, developing the model locally and deploying the project as a web application on Amazon Web Service (AWS)

-### Modular coding with Python with step by step pipeline execution
+### Modular coding using Python with step by step pipeline execution

 ### using Frontend development, HTML5, CSS3, Bootstrap, JavaScript, and Flask for backend integration.